 Lunch: $2.30 for elementary students and $2.40 for secondary students

 All meals meet or exceed USDA guidelines for good nutrition.
 Free and reduced-price meals are also available to eligible students.
-To apply for free or reduced-price meals, call Food and Nutrition at 218-284-3325.
+To apply for free or reduced-price meals, call Food and Nutrition Services at 218-284-3325.
 Lunch menus are available in PowerSchool.

 Read more or call 218-284-3325.

 The district has a progressive network with wireless access throughout the schools.
 Computers or tablet devices are available in all classrooms and in the school media centers making email and online resources easily accessible to students and staff.
 Some classrooms average one or two students to a device.
 The district has a one-to-one computing environment for all students in grades 5-8.
 Technology is integrated into all district curriculum with teachers using Haiku as a learning management tool to post assignments and resources.

 Moorhead Community Education offers lifelong learning opportunities to all residents and those in surrounding communities.
 Besides offering more than 200 enrichment classes each fall, winter and spring, Community Education offers programs in Early Childhood Family Education, Adult Basic Education, service learning, and adults with disabilities.

 Read more or call 218-284-3400 for information or to request a catalog.

 An elected seven-member School Board is responsible for setting policies, adopting a balanced budget and maintaining a quality education program in the district.
-The School Board meets at 6 p.m. the second and fourth Mondays of each month in the Probstfield Center for Education Board Room, 2410 14th St. S., Moorhead.
+The School Board meets at 6 p.m. the second and fourth Mondays of each month in the Operations Cener Board Room, 1313 30th Ave.
+S., Moorhead.